harturalcantara/harturalcantara/README.md

 ### Hi there 👋

+Student of the Computer Science course at the Federal University of Ceará (Campus Crateús), passionate about learning and developing in the area that involves technology.
+Currently, focusing on topics related to back-end development, front-end web and mobile applications, but following in stages, to become a Full-Stack Developer, then a Software Engineer and of course a Computer Scientist.

 <!--
 **harturalcantara/harturalcantara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.